tc39/proposal-type-annotations/README.md

 }
 ```

-And here's the equivalent TypeScript syntax enabled by this proposal.
+And here's the syntax proposed by this this proposal, that's compatible with TypeScript and other type-checkers.

 ```ts
 function stringsStringStrings(p1: string, p2?: string, p3?: string, p4 = "test"): string {